 Women screenwriters kept busy during silent era

-Frederica Sagor Maas, who had a handful of screenwriting credits in the 1920s, died January 5, 2012, at a nursing facility in La Mesa, in the San Diego metropolitan area.
+Frederica Sagor Maas, who had a handful of screenwriting credits in the 1920s, died Jan.
+5 at a nursing facility in La Mesa, in the San Diego metropolitan area.
 Sagor Maas was 111.
-(Image: Frederica Sagor Maas ca. 1925.)

 The daughter of Russian immigrants (one Jewish, one Christian), she was born Frederica Alexandrina Sagor on July 6, 1900, in New York City.
 As related in her autobiography, The Shocking Miss Pilgrim: A Writer in Early Hollywood, she studied journalism at Columbia University, but quit before graduation to work as an assistant story editor at Universal Pictures’ New York office.

 While at Universal, Sagor kept herself busy going to star-studded parties and premieres, and – according to herself – having the studio buy the rights to Rex Beach’s novel The Goose Woman.
 The well-received 1925 movie adaptation (credited to Melville Brown) gave a solid boost to the careers of actresses Louise Dresser and Constance Bennett, and of future five-time Oscar-nominated director Clarence Brown.